MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-multi-tenant.md

    * Separating workspaces also means separating datasets between tenants so that data models can be in smaller chunks, rather than in a single large dataset.
 This task allows the capacity to manage memory usage better, evicting small, and unused datasets when not needed, while keeping users satisfied with the performance.

-On the other hand, application developers need to consider the limit on the number of parallel refreshes, as refresh processes might need extra capacity when you have multiple datasets.
+Application developers need to consider the limit on the number of parallel refreshes, as refresh processes might need extra capacity when you have multiple datasets.

 ### Content customization and authoring